GDOR-11/Vector2d/README.md

 		<h4>divideScalar(val)</h4>
 			<h6>receives as argument a number<br>divides this.x and this.y by val</h6>
 		<h4>dot(v)</h4>
-			<h6>receives as argument a Vector object<br>return the dot product of this Vector and v</h6>
+			<h6>receives as argument a Vector2d object<br>return the dot product of this Vector and v</h6>
 		<h4>cross(v)</h4>
-			<h6>receives as argument a Vector object<br>return the z value of the cross product of this Vector and v</h6>
+			<h6>receives as argument a Vector2d object<br>return the z value of the cross product of this Vector and v</h6>
 		<h4>equals(v)</h4>
-			<h6>receives as argument a Vector object<br>returns true if the two vectors represent the same location, else returns false</h6>
+			<h6>receives as argument a Vector2d object<br>returns true if the two vectors represent the same location, else returns false</h6>
 		<h4>floor()</h4>
 			<h6>receives no arguments<br>rounds down this.x and this.y</h6>
 		<h4>floorAngle()</h4>